Home » Plan Your Trip

 Case in point…we LOVE Christmas.
 All the lights and decorations and special things Disney World does at Christmas is unbelievable.
 However, you won’t catch us anywhere near Walt Disney World during the 2 weeks around Christmas/New Years.
 Not gonna happen.

-We have a crowd calendar for the entire year and a special events calendar which will help you decide when when to go to Disney World.
+We have a crowd calendar for the entire year and a special events calendar which will help you decide when to go to Disney World.
 It will clearly help you know when the parks are full and when they are not so full.
-One quick tip to put in your pocket – avoid any holiday weekend, including 3 day weekends such as Labor Day and Memorial Day.
+One quick tip to put in your back pocket – avoid any holiday weekend, including 3 day weekends such as Labor Day and Memorial Day.

-2. Utilize Genie+
+2. Utilize Lighting Lanes

 3. Arrive Early to the Park